An event every week that begins at 4:00 pm on Tuesday, repeating until December 31, 2020

 With so many disturbing events swirling around us, contemplative practice can provide a much needed refuge for grounding ourselves in the divine source.
 In addition, by drawing on all the accumulated wisdom of the ages, our ongoing studies will seek ways that we as individuals and as community can bring peace, compassion, and transformation to a world in crisis.

-Each week our sessions will begin by discussing (for approximately a half hour) an excerpt from a previously chosen text.
-For the month of July we discussed Thomas Keating’s classic text, “Open Mind, Open Heart: The Contemplative Dimension of the Gospel.”
-As we progress, we will choose texts from Christian as well as other contemplative traditions.
+Each week our sessions will begin by discussing (for approximately a half hour) an excerpt from a text from Christian and other contemplative traditions.
+Recent discussions have included:

 The second half of each session is dedicated to contemplative practice.
 At the moment, we are spending twenty minutes in Centering Prayer (the silent prayer of letting go of all thoughts, feelings, and images as outlined in Keating’s book).
 As we proceed we plan to undertake a variety of contemplative practices.
 By exploring other traditions we hope to rediscover the ancient mystical teachings of our Christian faith.
 Following the Reformation and the Western turn to reason, these teachings fell out of favor.
 In the last half century, monastics, like Thomas Keating and Thomas Merton, turned to Western and Eastern traditions to recover what was for centuries, an integral component of the Christian faith experience.